Euphrasiologist/oxygraphis/README.md

 Usage: oxygraphis bipartite <INPUT_DSV> derived-graphs [OPTIONS]

 Options:
   -p, --plotdg                 Render an SVG derived graph of a stratum.
-  -s, --stratum [<STRATUM>]  The stratum to display. [default: host] [possible values: host, parasite] -r, --remove [<REMOVE>]    Edges with fewer than this number of connections are removed from the graph. [default: 2.0] -h, --help                 Print help information
+  -s, --stratum <STRATUM>      The stratum to display. [default: host] [possible values: host, parasite] -r, --remove [<REMOVE>]      Edges with fewer than this number of connections are removed from the graph. [default: 2.0] -d, --diameter [<DIAMETER>]  The diameter (width and height; plot is square) of the plot. [default: 600.0] -h, --help                   Print help
 ```

 #### Interaction matrix